kamermanpr/docker-survey/README.md

   #cloud-config

   runcmd:
-    - docker pull kamermanpr/docker-survey:v0.1.4
+    - docker pull kamermanpr/docker-survey:v2.0.0
-    - docker run --name rstudio_survey -d -p 8787:8787 -e USER=rstudio -e PASSWORD=rstudio -e ROOT=TRUE -e GIT_USER="your.name" -e GIT_EMAIL="your.email@gmail.com" -e THEME="Cobalt" kamermanpr/docker-survey:v0.1.4
+    - docker run --name rstudio_survey -d -p 8787:8787 -e USER=rstudio -e PASSWORD=rstudio -e ROOT=TRUE -e kamermanpr/docker-survey:v0.1.4
   ```
   See the default options in the [Local machine](#local-machine) section above.

 - Create the droplet, let it launch, and then wait a minute or two while the docker image is pulled and the container launched.

 - Copy the IP address for the droplet you created, and paste it into your browser as follows: `<IP ADDRESS>:8787`.
 This will take you to the RStudio Server login page.
 Use the username/password you set (or: rstudio/rstudio) to login and start analysing.
-If you entered your `git` credentials, perform a `git clone` to get a repo into the container.

 #### Amazon EC2 instance